oskstr/katacoda-scenarios/lambda-authorizer-with-serverless/step1.md

 `npm install -g serverless`{{execute}}

+> You will likely see some error messages when installing `serverless`.
+Luckily they don't seem to affect the installation process so you can ignore them.

 We are going to install the following developer dependencies:
 - `typescript` - Compile our typescript code
 - `serverless-plugin-typescript` - Automatic typescript compilation for serverless